Alberta Record

 · Order in Council / Ministerial Responsibility Reassignment · in-force

-This Order in Council amends the Designation and Transfer of Responsibility Regulation, reassigning ministerial oversight for several Acts and transferring administrative and financial responsibility for continuing care programs from the M…
+An Order in Council amends the Designation and Transfer of Responsibility Regulation, reassigning ministerial oversight for several Acts and transferring administrative and financial responsibility for continuing care programs.

 What changed

-- Administration of specific 2024-25 Health appropriations for continuing care programs was transferred to the Minister of Seniors, Community and Social Services.
+• Administrative and financial responsibility for continuing care programs, including associated public service functions and 2024-25 appropriations, was transferred to the Minister of Seniors, Community and Social Services.

 Why it matters

-- Splits the legislative oversight of the Continuing Care Act (Minister of Health) from the administrative and financial control of continuing care programs (Minister of Seniors, Community and Social Services).
+• Legislative oversight of the Continuing Care Act is assigned to the Minister of Health, while administrative and financial control of continuing care programs is assigned to the Minister of Seniors, Community and Social Services.

-- Centralizes the operational and budgetary authority for continuing care programs under a single minister, potentially streamlining service delivery.
+• Operational and budgetary authority for continuing care programs is centralized under a single minister, which may streamline service delivery.

-- Reassignments of the Access to Information Act and Protection of Privacy Act may signal a shift in government priorities or oversight approach for transparency and data privacy.
+• Reassignments of the Access to Information Act and Protection of Privacy Act may indicate a shift in government priorities or oversight approach for transparency and data privacy.

-- The changes reflect a broader restructuring of ministerial portfolios, impacting how specific legislative mandates and public services are managed across government.
+• The changes reflect a broader restructuring of ministerial portfolios, impacting the management of specific legislative mandates and public services across government.

 Rights affected